danielhenrymantilla/safe-manually-drop.rs/README.md

   - Notice how, for the sake of being less jarring to users, that macro API asks for the `Drop` trait to be involved, since it's probably the least surprising choice for unaware users.

-    But you 🫵 attentive reader of my whole diatribe, should know better: since `Drop` means `PrependedDropGlue`, it's not the right trait to be using in this scenario.
+    But you 🫵, attentive reader of my whole diatribe, should know better: since `Drop` means `PrependDropGlue`, it's not the right trait to be using in this scenario.
+It should have been this imagined `OverrideDropGlue` trait instead.

-    You can go and be explicit even with that macro API, if you forgo its `drop_sugar` API and eponymous Cargo feature:
+    In fact, you can go and be more explicit about the "drop-related" `impl`, even in the context of this macro-based `::drop_with_owned_fields` crate, if you forgo its `drop_sugar` API and eponymous Cargo feature, and instead directly target _the real trait_, `DropWithOwnedFields`:

     ```rust
     use ::drop_with_owned_fields::prelude::*;